^ ^

 • Fill out your information, including your name and contact information.
 Don’t forget to include your address, so your elected officials know you are one of their constituents!

-Thank you for protecting jobs, farms, and your constituents who rely on access to hemp-derived CBD.
+Thank you for protecting jobs, farms and your constituents who rely on access to hemp-derived CBD.

 Message Copied!
 Copy Message

+And that’s where you can help!
 Please join me in contacting our elected officials and asking them to protect your access to hemp-derived CBD products (as well as the jobs of more than 300,000 hard-working industry employees).